atravitz/correlator-hoomd-plugin/README.md

 This avoids the need to frequently dump state points for post-processing, reducing memory requirements and improving overall performance.

 ## Installation

+Currently, this plug-in is only available for HOOMD v2.
 To use this plug-in, clone the repository into a build of HOOMD-blue, symlink it to the main HOOMD code and remake HOOMD.